-If you choose to do the Everest Base Camp Trek through a trekking agency then it can cost you from USD 1350 to USD 3000 which will cover the total cost of your food, accommodation, permits, transportation, guides, and porters and so on.
-If you choose Peregrine Treks and Expedition, our 15 Days Everest Base Camp Trek package cost you USD 1450.
+If you choose to do the Everest Base Camp Trek through a trekking agency, it can cost you from USD 1350 to USD 3000, covering your food, accommodation, permits, transportation, guides, porters, and so on.
+If you choose Peregrine Treks and Expedition, our 15 Days Everest Base Camp Trek package costs you USD 1450.

-Here’s a break down of the costs that incur during the Everest Base Camp trek.
+Here’s a breakdown of my costs during the Everest Base Camp trek.

 Cost of guides and porters

 You can easily find guides and porters to assist you in the Everest Base Camp Trek.
 Nowadays, most of the guides and porters speak English, so you can easily communicate with them.
-While hiring a guide or a porter is not mandatory but having them can ease your pressure and you can enjoy your trek to the fullest.
+While hiring a guide or a porter is not mandatory, having them can ease your pressure and help you enjoy your trek.

-The trekking guide will assist you in the trail, pre-book for the food and accommodation, and also takes care of your safety.
+The trekking guide will assist you on the trail, pre-book for the food and accommodation, and take care of your safety.
 As for the porter, they will carry your heavy luggage so that you can have a comfortable walk.

 The cost for the guides and porter varies depending upon the trekking season.
-But generally, hiring a trekking guide for Everest Base Camp trek costs around USD 30 to 35 per day and USD 20 to 30 per day for the porters.
-When you hire the guide and the porters make sure to check their credentials.
+But generally, hiring a trekking guide for the Everest Base Camp trek costs around USD 30 to 35 per day and USD 20 to 30 per day for the porters.
+When you hire the guide, and the porters, make sure to check their credentials.

-Furthermore, if you are a budget traveler then, you can hire a porter guide which will cost you USD 30 to 35 per day.
-Hiring a porter guide is much cheaper than hiring porters and guide individually.
+Furthermore, if you are a budget traveler, you can hire a porter guide that will cost you USD 30 to 35 per day.
+Hiring a porter guide is much cheaper than hiring porters and guides individually.

-Also, if you are trekking is the peak seasons then, the porters and the guides may charge you more than their usual charge.
+Also, if you are trekking in the peak seasons, the porters and the guides may charge you more than their usual charge.
 So it’s better to carry an extra penny in case of emergencies.

 Everest Base Camp Trek Permits Cost

-For the Everest Base Camp Trek, you will need to obtain two trekking permits.
+You will need to obtain two trekking permits for the Everest Base Camp Trek.
 They are